Dermatosis papulosa nigra

 Dermatosis papulosa nigra (DPN) is a condition of many small, benign skin lesions on the face, a condition generally presenting on dark-skinned individuals.
 DPN is extremely common, affecting up to 30% of Black people in the US.
 From a histological perspective, DPN resembles seborrheic keratoses.
 The condition may be cosmetically undesirable to some.
+Despite its great frequency, DPN was firstly described and named only in 1925 by Italian tropicalist doctor Aldo Castellani.

 They should not be confused for Leser-Trélat sign, a sudden explosion of lesions due to a growing tumor.

 Pathophysiology

 The pathophysiology of DPN is unknown.
 Evidence of family history may suggest a genetic propensity.

 Treatment

 DPN lesions are benign and no treatment generally is indicated unless lesions are cosmetically undesirable.
 Surgical options including curettage, cryotherapy and laser therapy are options.
 Scarring, postoperative skin discoloration or keloid formation are potential complications.
 Therefore, conservative DPN treatment is advisable.

 Prognosis

 DPN is not a pre-malignant condition nor is it associated with any underlying systemic disease.
 DPN lesions show no tendency to regress spontaneously, and often increase in size and number as an individual ages.